nikolasibalic/ARC-Alkali-Rydberg-Calculator/README.md

 For examples of use check [IPython notebook in .html](http://arc-alkali-rydberg-calculator.readthedocs.io/en/latest/_static/Rydberg_atoms_a_primer.html) or download [.ipynb interactive notebook](doc/Rydberg_atoms_a_primer_notebook.ipynb).

-For online access to a selection of package functions see (web page arriving soon).
+For online access to a selection of package functions see [online Atom Calculator](https://atomcalc.jqc.org.uk).

 If you want to contribute to the project, [check this page](http://arc-alkali-rydberg-calculator.readthedocs.io/en/latest/contribute.html).